Skip to main content

 Since then, weed has been heavily decriminalized and many places throughout the Western world now celebrate 4/20 and cannabis culture.
 The question now is, where is it legal to smoke?

-Besides the U.S. with its historic laws, what other countries have legalized recreational use?
+Besides the U.S., with its historic laws, what other countries have legalized recreational use?
+Let’s take a look at the top countries where weed is legal.

 What was the first country to legalize weed?